-Since the minimization of the function $\theta(x)+h(x)$ can be used to capture the structured sparsity, the composite quadratic optimization problem \eqref{Theta} has some important applications in a host of fields.
-A typical application is the sparse eigenvalue problem such as the sparse PCA (see, e.g., \cite{Zou06,Journee10,Asteris14,Yuan13}), for which $\theta$ is taken as the indicator function of the (nonnegative) unit sphere.
-Another one is the sparse portfolio problem (see, e.g., \cite{Brodie09,Liu17}), for which $\theta$ corresponds to the indicator function of a simplex set.
-In addition, these models often appear as a module in some matrix factorization algorithms for nonnegative low rank optimization problems (see \cite{Zhang17}).
+Since the minimization of $\theta+h$ can be used to capture the structured sparsity, the problem \eqref{Theta} has some important applications in a host of fields such as statistics, machine learning, signal and image processing, biology, and so on.
+A typical application is the sparse eigenvalue problem such as the sparse PCA (see, e.g., \cite{Zou06,Journee10,Yuan13,Asteris14}), for which $\theta$ is taken as the indicator function of the (nonnegative) unit sphere.
+Another one is the sparse portfolio problem (see, e.g., \cite{Brodie09}), for which $\theta$ corresponds to the indicator function of a simplex set.
+In addition, this model also appears as a module in some matrix factorization algorithms for nonnegative low rank optimization problems \cite{Zhang17}.